istio/istio/tests/integration/pilot/vm/README.md

 # Writing Tests for VMs

-Support for including VMs in the integration tests has been added to the framework.
 This document describes the integration and extension mechanisms to exercise VM related code.
+The primary goals are to:
+1. Test VM-related Istio code so that newly submitted commits won't break VM support
-The primary goals are to test VM-related code & ensure it works on a range of supported OS types and versions.
+1. Ensure the code works on a range of supported OS types and versions.

 **Note: We currently use mock/simulated VMs for testing purposes.
 In the future, the testing might switch to utilize actual compute instances from different providers.**

 ## Overview

-This section describes the scenarios in which one might want to add a VM test:
+Scenarios in which one might want to add a VM test in this doc:
 1. Testing existing core Istio features such as traffic management, security, telemetry, etc. for **VMs**
 1. Supporting new OS images for VMs
 1. Testing onboarding tools (iptables, certs, istio-sidecar, etc.) and workflows (services, DNS, etc.) to enmesh a VM